 - Simplification of procedures for effective operations.

-All of these factors help in higher cost savings.
+All of these factors help achieve higher cost savings.

-Vendor Management helps identify potential vendors.
-Furthermore, it helps in identifying unexpected risk factors.
+Management helps identify potential vendors.
+Furthermore, it helps identify unexpected risk factors.
 These risk elements are associated with suppliers and their adherence to different rules.

-Proper vendor management in place can help in tracking the suppliers and measuring their performance.
+Proper management can help track suppliers and measure their performance.
 This is known as performance management.

 If the performance of the vendor is not on par with the requirements laid down, the company can either: